Check here which is the best wallbox for your hybrid or electric Renault.

 1) The first step to determine which wallbox is the most suitable for your car, is to look at the maximum charging speed of your Renault.
 You will find it on the bottom of this page.

-2) After you determined which is the most suitable charging speed, you have to check if the charging speed is suitable for the current fuse box at home or your company.
+2) After you have determined which is the most suitable charging speed, you have to check if the charging speed is suitable for the current fuse box at home or your company.
 The wallbox with the least amount of charging power which we offer is 3.3 kW.
 This wallbox can be connected to (almost) every fuse box at home / company without any adjustments.

 Do you want to charge faster?
 You can also choose a 7,2 kW, 11 kW or 22 kW wallbox.
-These wallboxes can sometimes by connected without any adjustments, but more often they will need (large) adjustments.
+These wallboxes can sometimes be connected without any adjustments, but more often they will need (large) adjustments.
 Especially the 11 kW and 22 kW wallboxes often need large adjustments.

 Charging time per Renault

 To determine the charging time per wallbox we use the usable battery capacity.
 The usable battery capacity is lower than the total battery capacity, because a small part of the battery has to be used for things like your air conditioning, radio, etc.